lichuanlong/aerosolved/doc/Chap6_Classes.md

 The aerosolModel class provides the following derivedFvPatchFields, which can be used as boundary conditions:

 * **zeroGradientAbsorbingWall**: Provides a zero-gradient condition when evaluating the value and a zero-value condition when evaluating the surface-normal gradient.
-This is useful for capturing both inertial drift and diffusion deposition across a patch
+This is useful for capturing both dispersed inertial drift and dispersed diffusion deposition across a patch
 * **zeroGradientDepositionVelocity**: Provides a zero-gradient condition when the direction is wall-ward, and a zero-value condition when the direction if the velocity would be wall-outward
 * **saturatedMixture**: Provides a fixed-value boundary condition specifying a vapor mixture which is at thermodynamic equilibrium
 * **sectionalConstant**: Provides a boundary condition which specifies a section-independent number density while respecting the total dispersed mass fraction at the patch, for each $M_i$ field